chipchaderez/ovirt-disaster-recovery-tool/README.md

 ## Usage

-After ovirt-engine-sdk-python is installed simply run disaster-recovery-tool.py from the project home folder: python disaster-recovery-tool.py
+After ovirt-engine-sdk-python is installed, please run disaster-recovery-tool.py from the project home folder:

+> python disaster-recovery-tool.py

 rata-TUI is an open source project utility for oVirt Disaster Recovery.